picandocodigo/List-Category-Posts/readme.txt

 **Widget**: It includes a widget which works pretty much the same as the plugin.
 Just add as many widgets as you want, and select all the available options from the Appearence > Widgets page.

-Since version 0.18, **this plugins does not work on servers with PHP 4**.
-If you're still using PHP 4 on your webhost, you should consider upgrading to PHP 5.
-WordPress 3.1 will be the last version to support PHP 4, from 3.2 and forward, only PHP 5 will be supported.
-You can still [download an older version of the plugin](https://wordpress.org/extend/plugins/list-category-posts/download/ "download an older version of the plugin") if you're using PHP 4.

 Please, read the information on [Other Notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) and [Changelog](http://wordpress.org/extend/plugins/list-category-posts/changelog/) to be aware of new functionality, and improvements to the plugin.

-**Usage**

-`[catlist argument1=value1 argument2=value2]`

-Please read [the instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) on how to use it.

 **Support the plugin**